1080p Projector Comparison Report

 Creative Frame Interpolation

 While a few people are really enamoured with the idea of CFI, I like it to a point.
 I think it's great for most sports, and for some other content.
 With most CFI implementations, I don't like the effect on standard 24 fps film based movies.
-At its best, it does improve sports viewing, and improve slow panning, but at its worst, it creates visible artifacts, sometimes annoying ones.
+At its best, it can very slightly improve some sports viewing, and improve slow panning slightly, but at its worst, it creates visible artifacts, typically, annoying ones.
 For you to consider: If a projector smooths out a fast action scene, the scene can become too tame.
 The director knows what the scene is going to look like without CFI, but if they saw the effect of CFI, they just might say "hmm, the action now seems muted."
 In other words, CFI may well damage the "director's intent."
 Only the Panasonic, of these projectors, can do anything with a normal movie shot at 24fps on film, and there are times when it is over the top.
 One tendency is to make film movies look more like "live digital video" or as some call it, "the soap opera effect."

 On the other hand, if your projector offers CFI, no one says you have to use it for content when you don't like the effect.